scallop-lang/scallop-lang.github.io/md/pldi23/tutorial.md

 shortest_path_length: {(1, 1, 3), (1, 2, 1), (1, 3, 2), (1, 4, 2), (1, 5, 3), (2, 1, 2), (2, 2, 3), (2, 3, 1), (2, 4, 1), (2, 5, 2), (3, 5, 1), (4, 1, 1), (4, 2, 2), (4, 3, 3), (4, 4, 3), (4, 5, 4)}
 ```

-# Part 1B: Scene Graph Reasoning
+# Part 1B: Visual Question Answering

 In this part, we are going to study Scallop with it's probabilistic programming capability.
-We are going to do it through an example of scene graph reasoning.
+We are going to do it through an example of *Visual Question Answering*.
 Let's look at the following picture:

 <center>